cslucr/ubuntu-ucr/ubuntu-ucr/README.md

 Ubuntu UCR
 ===========

-Ansible role to customize Ubuntu for Universidad of Costa Rica.
+Ansible role to customize Ubuntu for University of Costa Rica.

 Requirements
 ------------